eProsima/Fast-DDS-docs/docs/advanced.rst

 Example: Sending a unique large file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is a proposed example of how should the user configure its application in order to achieve the best performance.
-To make this example more tangible, it is going to be supposed that the file have a size of 9.9MB and the network in which the publisher and the subscriber are operating has a bandwith of 100MB/s
+To make this example more tangible, it is going to be supposed that the file has a size of 9.9MB and the network in which the publisher and the subscriber are operating has a bandwidth of 100MB/s

-First of all, asynchronous mode has to be activated in the publisher parameters.
+First of all, the asynchronous mode has to be activated in the publisher parameters.
 Then, a suitable reliability mode has to be selected.
-In this case it is important to make sure that all fragments of the message are received.
-The loss of a fragment means the loss of the entire message, so it would be best to choose reliable mode.
+In this case, it is important to make sure that all fragments of the message are received.
+The loss of a fragment means the loss of the entire message, so it would be best to choose the reliable mode.

-The default message size of this fragments using the UDPv4 transport has a value of 65kb (which includes the space reserved to the data and the message header).
+The default message size of this fragments using the UDPv4 transport has a value of 65kb (which includes the space reserved for the data and the message header).
 This means that the publisher would have to write at least about 1100 fragments.

 This amount of fragment could slow down the transmission, so it could be interesting to decrease the heartbeat period in order to increase the reactivity of the publisher.

 Another important consideration is the addition of a flow controller.
-Without a flow controller, the publisher can occupy the entire bandwith.
-A reasonable flow controller for this application could be a limit of 5MB/s, which represents only a 5% of the total bandwith.
-Anyway, this values are highly dependant of the specific application and its desired behaviour.
+Without a flow controller, the publisher can occupy the entire bandwidth.
+A reasonable flow controller for this application could be a limit of 5MB/s, which represents only 5% of the total bandwidth.
+Anyway, these values are highly dependent on the specific application and its desired behaviour.

 At last, there is another detail to have in mind: it is critical to check the size of the system UDP buffers.
 In Linux, buffers can be enlarged with